RawIron/learning-ruby/README.md

 ```
 sudo gem install rspec

-# inside the gotchas folder
+# from the repo root
 rspec --init
 ```

 run all tests with
 ```
-rspec *
+rspec gotchas/*
 ```